 In 1990 we designed and compared a series of touchscreen toggle switches allowing devices to be switched ON or OFF.
 The designs included button type toggles and sliding toggles.

 This video was distributed to the attendees of the 1991 Human-Computer Interaction Laboratory Open House on June 7, and later on published in the SIGGRAPH Video Review, Issue 77 corresponding to the CHI '92 Technical video program.(see the accompanying CHI'92 Proceeding short paper).
-The video and its short paper are now being cited as prior art in legal cases contesting the Apple patents related to the touchscreen slider that unlocks the iPhone.
+The video and its short paper are now being cited as prior art in legal cases contesting the Apple patents related to the "Slide to Unlock" touchscreen slider that unlocks the iPhone.

 Designed originally for home automation, those toggles were also later used in a NASA design toolkit.
 Now slider designs can be found everywhere in touchscreen-based smartphones (such as the first iPhone in 2007).
 As we mentionned in our paper and video a slider design is more secure so that the phone cannot be turned on by mistake.
 A click confirms the action.
 Any design that enforces a sliding gesture would achieve a similar goal.